 Having already proved that this concept is quite successful, we will continue this interdisciplinary cooperation with external scholars in researching the history of hunting in northern Central Europe and the Scandinavian and Baltic regions from the late Palaeolithic to the Middle Ages.
 Some of our projects deal exclusively with hunting-and-fishing narratives, other projects are mainly located within other Research Priority programmes but also provide essential information on the subject.

 This Research Priority is assigned to the Strategic Research Area Man and Environment.

 - Bear and human: facets of a multi-layered relationship (Bär und Mensch)

 - Landschaft und Fauna Ost- und Mitteleuropas im Kontext von vorgeschichtlichem Kulturtransfer und sozioökonomischer Entwicklung

 - Late Glacial reindeer migrations in Northwest Europe

-- Raptor on the fist – falconry and related imagery throughout the millennia on a global scale
+- Raptor on the fist – falconry, its imagery and similar motifs throughout the millennia on a global scale

 - Untersuchungen zur Tiernutzung im südwestlichen Ostseeraum während des 1.
 Jahrtausends n.
 Chr.